This article covers:

 To create a condition, log into the system as a Designer and access a course you wish to create conditions in.

 - Select the type of Trigger you wish to utilize from the Trigger drop-down menu.
-The options are: On Click, On Graded and On Date.
+(See Conditional Triggers)

 - Select the Source object by clicking the Select button.

-- Click on an object to use as the Source for the condition.
+- Clicking Select will collapse the Manage Conditions menu and prompt you to choose a Learning Object as your Source.
 Once selected, the object will be labeled and displayed as the Source.

-If you wish to select a different object as the Source, click, left-click, hold and drag the source you have chosen to the right side of the screen and you will see a Trash Can appear.
+NOTE: If you wish to select a different object as the Source, drag the source you have chosen to the right side of the screen and you will see a Trash Can appear.
 Release the source object over the Trash Can to delete it.
 You may now repeat the process above to select a new Source object.

-If you wish to select a different Target, left-click, hold and drag the target(s), you have chosen to the right side of the screen and you will see a Trash Can appear.
+NOTE: If you wish to select a different Target, drag the target(s) you have chosen to the right side of the screen and you will see a Trash Can appear.
 Release the source object over the Trash Can to delete it.
 You may now repeat the process above to select a new Target object(s).

 - After clicking Add Condition, the new condition will be displayed in a list to the right.
 Click on the condition to review its settings and make any necessary changes.